PrimePotato/cibc/readme.md

 ## Source Code

-The source code for this question is found in class UniformDiscreteProbabilityDistribution.
+The source code for this question is found in class DiscreteProbabilityDistribution.

 ## Tests